 Metro owns the Portland Expo Center ("Expo") site, a well-positioned, 53-acre employment and exhibition site at the economic center of greater Portland.
 Under the current business model, the long-term prospects of Expo are challenging due to the large-scale capital needs of Halls A, B, and C and the ongoing routine maintenance of the newer buildings and campus infrastructure.
 Pre-pandemic, Expo generated approximately \$50M in annual economic impact through 100+ public trade shows and community events.
-Post-pandemic, Expo attendance has declined; in 2024, annual attendance was approximately 260,600 visitors at 91 events.
+Post-pandemic, Expo attendance has declined; in 2023, annual attendance was approximately 311,000 visitors at 56 events.

 The site is the largest exhibition space in Oregon, with 333,000 square feet of existing building area and 2,500 parking spaces.
-Halls A, B, and C have been in operation for more than 100 years.
-Halls D and E were constructed in 2001 and 1997, respectively.
+Halls A, B, and C have been in operation for more than one hundred years.
+Halls D and E are 23 and 27 years old, respectively.
 Expo is adjacent to other popular sports assets such as Portland International Raceway and Delta Park, a multi-field outdoor sports complex owned by the City of Portland that hosts various youth and adult sports tournaments throughout the year.